blueprintmrk/segment-docs/src/segment-app/iam/sso.md

 ##### How do I configure SSO to access multiple workspaces?

-If you would like to use SSO for multiple workspaces, your admin must configure access to each workspace as a separate app in your identity provider.
+1. Your admin must configure access to each workspace as a separate app in your identity provider.
+2. Start the login process from your IdP provider (IdP-initiated SSO), instead of Segment login page
+3. The Segment login page can still be used, but it only redircts you to the default workspace (Segment-Initiated SSO)
+  - Only need to verify domain(s) in the default workspace
+  - Switch workspaces directly within Segment UI may encounter errors